-Expect most versions of this car to be priced in the £15,000 to £20,000, which is par for the course in the supermini segment.
+Prices start from just under £14,500 and range up to just over £20,000, which is par for the course in the supermini segment.
+There are four trim levels - 'Play', 'Iconic', 'S Edition' and 'R.S.
+Line'.
 Standard kit includes what Renault calls its 'Smart Cockpit', a key component of which is the standard 9.3-inch multimedia screen, the biggest ever on a Renault model.
 This vertical and subtly curved tablet visually enlarges the dashboard and lends the cabin a more contemporary feel.
 Turned towards the driver, this screen, with its EASY LINK connected system, comprises all the multimedia, navigation and infotainment features as well as the car's MULTI-SENSE driving settings.
 Pay extra for GPS navigation and you get a 10-inch centre screen.

 All Clios also get a digital instrument binnacle and full-LED headlights.
 This car gets several new body colours this time round, including Valencia Orange and Celadon Blue.
 The Valencia Orange shade offers unprecedented depth and radiance thanks to a specific coloured varnish treatment making its first appearance in the automotive industry.
 In all, this Clio is available in 10 body colours and with three exterior customisation packs (in red, orange and black).

 Cost of Ownership